jlivingood/IETF-L4S-Deployment/Week3-PartA.md

 If your device is not compatible, skip this test.

-If you have two Apple devices with the latest OS and two Apple IDs, that's great!

 ### Download the Traffic Generator

 You can download our traffic generation tool: